-A radical shake-up of European data privacy law is underway and it will have far-reaching effects on how global organizations collect, store and use personal data.
-The General Data Protection Regulation (GDPR), coming into effect on May 25, 2018, will impose strict new data protection rules, as well as tougher sanctions for non-compliance.
+A major change in European data privacy law is having far-reaching effects on how global organizations collect, store and use personal data.
+The General Data Protection Regulation (GDPR) has imposed strict new data protection rules, as well as tougher sanctions for non-compliance.

-We can help you meet the challenges of GDPR compliance and seize the opportunities it brings to:
+We can help you meet the challenges of GDPR compliance and seize the opportunity to:

 All information that contains personal data from EU residents must be managed in line with GDPR requirements.
 Only a small part of this data is located in databases.
 The majority is unstructured data, which takes many different forms, including emails, reports, voice recordings, chat logs, paper correspondence and transactional documents such as bills and statements.